-The typical visitor to the South Bend Mishawaka area is most likely to be a college graduate [including postgraduates] (63.7 percent) and working in a professional/ technical job (34.7 percent) or as a manager (16.4 percent).
-Another nine percent are retired.
+The typical visitor to the South Bend Mishawaka area is most likely to be a college graduate [including post-graduates] (86.1 percent) and working in a professional/technical job (54.4 percent) or as a manager (13.3 percent).
+Another ten percent are in sales or retired.

-DEMOGRAPHIC OF VISITORS TO SOUTH BEND MISHAWAKA
+DEMOGRAPHICS OF VISITORS TO SOUTH BEND MISHAWAKA